hashicorp/nomad/website/source/docs/agent/configuration/index.html.md

     cluster members if possible.

 - `advertise` `(Advertise: see below)` - Specifies the advertise address for individual network services.
 This can be used to advertise a different address to the peers of a server or a client node to support more complex network configurations such as NAT.
 This configuration is optional, and defaults to the bind address of the specific network service if it is not provided.
+If the bind address is `0.0.0.0` then the hostname will be used.
   Any values configured in this stanza take precedence over the default [bind_addr](#bind_addr).

   - `http` - The address to advertise for the HTTP interface.
 This should be